-- Scientific research that will not jeopardize the values of the Area: - Activities with educational and / or outreach purposes (such as documentary reporting (e.g. visual, audio or written) or the production of educational resources or services) that are for compelling reasons which cannot be served elsewhere; - Essential management activities, including monitoring and inspection.
+- Scientific research that will not jeopardize the values of the Area; - Activities with educational and / or outreach purposes (such as documentary reporting (e.g. visual, audio or written) or the production of educational resources or services) that are for compelling reasons which cannot be served elsewhere and which will not compromise the values for which the Area is protected.
+Educational aims do not include tourism; - Essential management activities, including monitoring and inspection.